wso2-attic/ballerina-integrator/README.md

 # Message-Filtering
 The Message Filter checks an incoming message against a certain criteria that the message should adhere to.
 If the criteria is not met, the filter will discard the message.
-Otherwise, it will proceed the message.
+Otherwise, it will route the message to the output channel.

 > In this guide you will learn about building a message filtering service using Ballerina.